Reasons Why Your Furnace Is Blinking Red

 - Roll Out Switch And High Limit Switch

-The roll-out switches are present inside the furnace to detect any heat where it should not be, and the high limit switch checks the temperature in the heat exchanger and signals the fan to turn it off.
+The roll-out switches are present inside the furnace to detect any heat where it should not be, and the high-limit switch checks the temperature in the heat exchanger and signals the fan to turn it off.
 You can try replacing the filters if you get an error code for these switches.
-If the replacement does not help, call a professional for heating repair in Whittier, CA.
+If the replacement does not help, call a professional for Heating Repair in Pasadena CA.

 - Furnace Lockout